There's plenty of sites that charge admission but what do you recommend doing for sure that happens to be free?

 - Climbing up Arthur's Seat.
 Dont' confuse Arthur's Seat with the Salisbury Crags.

-- and of course, any festival you can go to such as the annual torchlight procession about 8 years ago
+- and of course, any festival you can go to such as the annual torchlight procession almost 9 years ago